Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 I’ve left instructions with my office staff to send my things to you, especially this pen, it’s the one Henry’s mother sent you after Henry was killed in the war.
 You’ll have to look sharp, though, to beat the janitorial staff to it, they’ve been filching everything that’s small enough to pawn.
 At least they are taking a little money home, God knows where the panwbrokers get it from.
 Bootleggers, probably, at least there’s a steady demand for the kind of escape booze has to offer.

 You will have to sell all of the cars but one.
 I suggest keeping the Chrysler, as I think the Chrysler company will make it through.
-I don’t hold out much hope for Pierce-Arrow, they’re too luxurious, or Stutz, they’re behind the times now.
+I don’t hold out much hope for Rolls-Royce, they’re too luxurious, or Stutz, they’re behind the times now.
 You’ll also have to sell the house and let the servants go and move into the cottage in Orford.
 I hope you can get enough money to tide you through; I think the turning point will come in about three years.

 I’m sorry.
 I wanted so much to give you the world, and I’ve failed.
 Seven short years weren’t enough.